-Semi-structured data (also known as partially structured data) is a type of data that doesn’t follow the tabular structure associated with relational databases or other forms of data tables but does contain tags and metadata to separate semantic elements and establish hierarchies of records and fields.
+Semi-structured data, or partially structured data, doesn’t follow the tabular structure associated with relational databases or other forms of data tables.
+However, it does contain tags and metadata to separate semantic elements and establish hierarchies of records and fields.

 How does semi-structured data differ from structured data?

 Semi-structured and structured data are distinguished by two primary characteristics.
 First is schema.
 Unlike structured data, semi-structured data doesn’t require a prior schema definition like structured data does.
 Without a predefined, fixed schema, semi-structured data is more flexible and free to evolve over time as new attributes are added.
 The second key differentiator is data structure.
 Semi-structured data supports a hierarchical data structure that contains nested information.
 In contrast, structured data simply represents data in a flat table.
 Semi-structured data’s nested data hierarchy makes it an ideal format for working with data received from apps and other internet-enabled devices.

 How does semi-structured data differ from unstructured data?

 Unstructured data is raw data with no established data model or schema.
 Semi-structured data is unlike unstructured data in that it has some definite and consistent markers that create distinct semantic elements and impose an organizational hierarchy of records and fields within the data.

 Semi-structured data comes in a variety of formats, based on the source they originate from.
 Here are a few of the most common:

 XML: Extensible Markup Language (XML) has become one of the most popular semi-structured data formats.
 This versatile and easy-to-use markup language allows users to define tags and attributes required for storing data in a hierarchical form.